-If I am caught how severe is the subsequent punishment likely to be? (source).
+4. If I am caught how severe is the subsequent punishment likely to be?

 Some recommendations provided by this report worth highlighting are:

-- Stores must train self-scan supervisors on how to effectively supervise self-scan tills.
+– Train self scan supervisors on how to effectively supervise self-scan tills.
 This training should be practical and be consistent across all stores.

-- The study found a strong correlation between the number of self-scan tills and the frequency of non-scanning by customers.
-This means that the more self-scan tills there were, the more non-scanning there was.
+The study found a strong correlation between the number of self-scan tills and the frequency of non-scanning by customers – meaning, the more self-scan tills there were, the more non-scanning there was.
 An evidence based recommendation was provided by the study; the optimum ratio of self-scan checkouts to supervisors is 4:1.

-- Retailers need to create self-scan zones of control.
+– Retails need to create self-scan zones of control.
 This can be done through a two-pronged approach consisting of surveillance and design.
 Surveillance technology recommended by the study consists of; CCTV, till-based alerts and prompts, and public view monitors.
-Regarding design, Beck urges stores to locate self-scan checkouts away from exits and to create a sense of order through “customer channelling.”
+Regarding design, Beck urges stores to locate self-scan checkouts away from exits and to create a sense of order through “customer channeling.”